 (f) is of a nature or is likely to be of a nature that could contribute to a person in the space being overwhelmed by an unsafe atmosphere or a contaminant;

-“contaminant” means any substance, the presence of which may be harmful to safety or health.
+contaminant means any substance, the presence of which may be harmful to safety or health.

 [Regulation 3.82 amended in Gazette 17 Dec 1999 p.
 6233.]